 GAPIMNY launches fundraising campaign Proudly GAPIMNY which succeeded in increasing membership from 37 to 100 members before Manhattan Pride.

 GAPIMNY is recognized with the Membership Growth Award at the NQAPIA Conference.

-GAPIMNY launches The Gaysian Diaries, a series of personal diary-style entries written by queer Asian Pacific Islander men and transgender people.
+GAPIMNY launches The Gaysian Diaries, a series of personal diary-style entries written by queer and trans Asian Pacific Islanders.

 2017 – Uplifting Our Communities